rwbl/make-thime/README.md

 ```

 ## Soure Code
-The [B4R](https://www.b4x.com/b4r.html) source code can be found in thime.zip.
+The [B4R](https://www.b4x.com/b4r.html) source code and required libraries can be found in archive __thime.zip__.
 The code is well documented.